JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 7.1 Summary of Each Method

-substrSpecifies start index and length; does not support negative values.
-Deprecated.Not Recommended
+substrSpecifies start position and length; does not support negative values.
+Deprecated.Deprecated

-substringSpecifies start and end indices; negative values become 0.
+substringUses start and end positions; negative values are treated as 0.
 Suitable for simple use cases.Recommended

 1. Use substring for simple range extraction:

-• Best when negative values are not needed.
+• Recommended when working with short strings and when negative values are not required.
 Example:

 let str = "JavaScript";